Antisemitism on Wikipedia

-Scholars and commentators have alleged antisemitism on Wikipedia due to user conduct, what is perceived as anti-Jewish bias, and differences in framing or interpreting events related to the Holocaust.
+Scholars and commentators have found antisemitism on Wikipedia related to user conduct, perceived anti-Jewish bias, and differences in framing or interpreting events related to the Holocaust.
 Criticism has referred to both the English Wikipedia and Wikipedias in other languages.

-From the early years of Wikipedia, antisemitic misconduct has been reported and penalized, and has resulted in additional oversight and anti-vandalism measures.
-In 2021, the Wikimedia Foundation published the results of an internal investigation into antisemitism in Croatian and Serbian Wikipedia articles from 2013 to 2021, which said that far-right activists had spread disinformation on the website, including Holocaust revisionism.
-As a result, Wikipedia banned the editors and administrators involved.
+Wikipedia has dealt with antisemitic misconduct from its early days, with bias often reported and often penalized.
+In some cases, antisemitic bias resulted in additional oversight or anti-vandalism measures.
+For instance, in 2021, the Wikimedia Foundation published the results of an internal investigation into antisemitism in Croatian and Serbian Wikipedia articles from 2013 to 2021, which said that far-right activists had spread disinformation on the website, including Holocaust revisionism, and Wikipedia addressed that incident by banning the editors and administrators involved.